-This is the website of St Paul’s Church, Newport.
+This is the website of the parish of St Paul, St Stephen & Holy Trinity, Newport.
 Our postal address is 9 Bridge Street, Newport, South Wales, NP20 4AL, United Kingdom.
 Our website address is: https://stpaulsnewport.org.uk.

 Statement regarding the General Data Protection Regulation

-This statement is made by the Parochial Church Council (PCC) of St Paul’s Church, Newport, in relation to all data collected by all means, including through this website.
+This statement is made by the Parochial Church Council (PCC) of the Parish of St Paul, St Stephen and Holy Trinity, Newport, in relation to all data collected by all means, including through this website.

 Much of the information contained in this statement has been produced by the Archbishop’s Council of the Church of England and with their agreement has been used by the Church in Wales.